 Delegation: When a business leader assigns projects or tasks for other employees to complete.

-Deposits: A sum of money placed or kept in a bank account.
+Deposits: Funds placed in a bank account.

 Depreciation: A lessening in the value of an asset over time.